 Singapore's 'economic czar': Tributes paid to former top civil servant Ngiam Tong Dow after his death

-SINGAPORE: Former prime minister Goh Chok Tong and Trade and Industry Minister Chan Chun Sing have paid tribute to former veteran civil servant Ngiam Tong Dow, who died on Thursday (Aug 20) at the age of 83.
+SINGAPORE: Singapore leaders including President Halimah Yacob and former prime minister Goh Chok Tong have paid tribute to former veteran civil servant Ngiam Tong Dow, who died on Thursday (Aug 20) at the age of 83.

 Mr Ngiam spent more than 40 years in public service, working with some of Singapore's founding political leaders including then-deputy prime minister Goh Keng Swee, as well as all the prime ministers.